Which option is best for your marketing?

 Question #5: How do you promote gated content (if you must gate content)?

-First, the types of content that fall into the “must gate” category for me are mostly the ones where you have to collect emails to notify people when it’s published.
+First, the types of content that fall into the “must gate” category for us are mostly the ones where you have to collect emails to notify people when it’s published.

-Like the example I gave earlier, prospects will have to give you their emails to access an upcoming webinar, ebook, or even a blog post.
+Like the example we cited earlier, prospects will have to give you their emails to access an upcoming webinar, ebook, or even a blog post.

 The key here is you need to collect their emails to notify them when your content is coming out.